Anyone can search Taylor County public records using accessible online search tools offered by local agencies or through in-person or mail requests.

 Personal background checks, on the other hand, do not require consent from the individual being investigated and can be carried out by simply tracking down each of the Taylor County public records described throughout this resource; using the streamlined instructions and linked databases found here can expedite the process.

-How To Access Texas State & Federal Resources to Find Criminal Cases
+How To Use Texas State & Federal Resources To Find Criminal Cases

 Searchers can use the DPS search engine to look up all convicted individuals in Texas.
 Users can click on the Criminal Records Information link to reach the platform and find more information about how it works and how to use it.
 However, this online directory isn’t free.